NovaPlayBuild/utils/README.md

 # @hyperplay/utils

-@hyperplay/utils is a useful collection of pure utility functions used across HyperPlay repos.
+@hyperplay/utils is a useful collection of pure utility functions used across NovaPlay repos.